top of page

 • leaders feel that they are unsupported by circumstances and “unlucky”—and experience the emotional consequences of feeling that things are “unfair” (including resentment).

-• leaders feel the thoughts and emotional consequences associated with feeling “left behind”.
+• leaders feel the weight of “falling behind” or feeling “left behind”.

 • leaders feel that they need “permission/approval” from more successful people in order to become like them; a “successful” person telling them that they’re “on the right track” would grant them the permission they need to continue to lead.

+Avoiding discomfort means avoiding the very decisions that shape influence and impact.
 People in leadership roles experience a number of challenges when they avoid their discomfort:

 • Avoiding their emotional discomfort prevents those in leadership from abandoning the strategies that have earned them success thus far (the abandonment of which is required for further growth).
 A leader’s fear of “losing control” prevents them from removing themselves as the bottleneck to further growth.
-Decision-makers fear that the only way to earn more is to do more, and wonder if this is sustainable if they want more time freedom to focus on bigger outcomes and better performance.

-• Avoiding their emotional discomfort prevents those in leadership from exploring possibilities and acting on opportunities, so they are unable to gain new perspectives on their situation and find the “right” information/assistance so that they can take the next step (so they can feel more supported and optimistic about the future).
+• Avoiding their emotional discomfort prevents those in leadership from exploring possibilities and acting on high-leverage opportunities, so they are unable to gain new perspectives on their situation and find the “right” information/assistance so that they can take the next step (so they can feel more supported and optimistic about the future).

 wood fire anxiety fear emotional management executive wellbeing leadership wellness